qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 **DESIGN & IMPLEMENTATION**

-## 11.7 Side effects and compilation

-As noted in Section 11.2, side-effect freedom has a strong conceptual appeal: it frees the programmer from concern over undocumented access to nonlo- cal variables, misordered updates, aliases, and dangling pointers.
+11.7 Side effects and compilation As noted in Section 11.2, side-effect freedom has a strong conceptual appeal: it frees the programmer from concern over undocumented access to nonlo- cal variables, misordered updates, aliases, and dangling pointers.
 Side-effect freedom also has the potential, at least in theory, to allow the compiler to gen- erate faster code: like aliases, side effects often preclude the caching of values in registers (Section 3.5.1) or the use of constant and copy propagation (Sec- tions C 17.3 and C 17.4).
 So what are the technical obstacles to generating fast code for functional programs?
 The trivial update problem is certainly a challenge, as is the cost of heap management for values with unlimited extent.
 Type checking im- poses signiﬁcant run-time costs in languages descended from Lisp, but not in those descended from ML.
 Memoization is expensive in Miranda and Haskell, though so-called* strictness analysis* may allow the compiler to eliminate it in cases where applicative order evaluation is provably equivalent.
 These chal- lenges are all the subject of continuing research.

 was able to eliminate 99 to 100 percent of all copy operations in standard numeric benchmarks [Can92].
 Scholz reports performance for SAC competitive with that of carefully optimized modern Fortran programs [Sch03].
 Signiﬁcant strides in both the theory and practice of functional programming have been made in recent years.
 Wadler [Wad98b] argued in the late 1990s that the principal remaining obstacles to the widespread adoption of functional lan- guages were social and commercial, not technical: most programmers have been trained in an imperative style; software libraries and development environments for functional programming are not yet as mature as those of their imperative cousins.
 Experience over the past decade appears to have borne out this charac- terization: with the development of better tools and a growing body of practical experience, functional languages have begun to see much wider use.
 Functional features have also begun to appear in such mainstream imperative languages as C#, Python, and Ruby.

-### 3CHECK YOUR UNDERSTANDING

-#### 19. What is the difference between normal-order and applicative-order evaluation?
+3**CHECK YOUR UNDERSTANDING** 19.
+What is the difference between* normal-order* and* applicative-order* evaluation?
 What is* lazy* evaluation?

-#### 20. What is the difference between a function and a special form in Scheme?

-#### 21. What does it mean for a function to be strict?

-#### 22. What is* memoization*?
+## 20. What is the difference between a function and a* special form* in Scheme?
+21. What does it mean for a function to be* strict*?
+22. What is* memoization*?

-#### 23. How can one accommodate I/O in a purely functional programming model?
+* How can one accommodate I/O in a purely functional programming model?

-#### 24. What is a higher-order function (also known as a functional form)?
-Give three
+  24. What is a* higher-order* function (also known as a* functional form*)?
+Give three examples.

-examples.
   25. What is* currying*?
 What purpose does it serve in practical programs?

-#### 26. What is the trivial update problem in functional programming?

-* Summarize the arguments for and against side-effect-free programming.
+## 26. What is the* trivial update problem* in functional programming?
+27. Summarize the arguments for and against side-effect-free programming.

-#### 28. Why do functional languages make such heavy use of lists?
+## 28. Why do functional languages make such heavy use of lists?

-## 11.9

-#### **Summary and Concluding Remarks**
+11.9 **Summary and Concluding Remarks**

 In this chapter we have focused on the functional model of computing.
 Where an imperative program computes principally through iteration and side effects (i.e., the modiﬁcation of variables), a functional program computes principally through substitution of parameters into functions.
 We began by enumerating a list of key issues in functional programming, including ﬁrst-class and higher- order functions, polymorphism, control ﬂow and evaluation order, and support

 for list-based data.
 We then turned to a pair of concrete examples—the Scheme dialect of Lisp and the OCaml dialect of ML—to see how these issues may be addressed in a programming language.
 We also considered, more brieﬂy, the lazy evaluation and monads found in Haskell.
 For imperative programming languages, the underlying formal model is often taken to be a Turing machine.
 For functional languages, the model is the lambda calculus.
 Both models evolved in the mathematical community as a means of formalizing the notion of an effective procedure, as used in constructive proofs.
 Aside from hardware-imposed limits on arithmetic precision, disk and memory space, and so on, the full power of lambda calculus is available in functional languages.
 While a full treatment of the lambda calculus could easily consume another book, we provided an overview on the companion site.
 We considered rewrite rules, evaluation order, and the Church-Rosser theorem.
 We noted that conventions on the use of very simple notation provide the computational power of integer arithmetic, selection, recursion, and structured data types.
 For practical reasons, many functional languages extend the lambda calculus with additional features, including assignment, I/O, and iteration.
 Lisp dialects, moreover, are* homoiconic*: programs look like ordinary data structures, and can be created, modiﬁed, and executed on the ﬂy.
 Lists feature prominently in most functional programs, largely because they can easily be built incrementally, without the need to allocate and then modify state as separate operations.
 Many functional languages provide other structured data types as well.
 In Sisal and Single Assignment C, an emphasis on iterative syntax, tail-recursive semantics, and high-performance compilers allows multidi- mensional array-based functional programs to achieve performance comparable to that of imperative programs.
 11.10 **Exercises**

-### 11.1

-Is the define primitive of Scheme an imperative language feature?
+11.1 Is the define primitive of Scheme an imperative language feature?
 Why or why not?
 11.2 It is possible to write programs in a purely functional subset of an imper- ative language such as C, but certain limitations of the language quickly become apparent.
 What features would need to be added to your favorite imperative language to make it genuinely useful as a functional language?
 (Hint: What does Scheme have that C lacks?)
 11.3 Explain the connection between short-circuit Boolean expressions and normal-order evaluation.
 Why is cond a special form in Scheme, rather than a function?
 11.4 Write a program in your favorite imperative language that has the same in- put and output as the Scheme program of Figure 11.1.
 Can you make any general observations about the usefulness of Scheme for symbolic compu- tation, based on your experience?

-## 11.5

-Suppose we wish to remove adjacent duplicate elements from a list (e.g., after sorting).
+## 11.5 Suppose we wish to remove adjacent duplicate elements from a list (e.g., after sorting).
 The following Scheme function accomplishes this goal:

 ```
 (define unique